UPDATE: 9 NOV 2022:

 BIG SPONSORED POST DECLARATION: THIS IS A SPONSORED POST for ENDOWUS.
-They are the only “robo advisor” allows you to invest through the CPF Investment Scheme.
+They are the first “robo advisor” that allows you to invest through the CPF Investment Scheme.
 This post is also written from the perspective of someone who’s 30 and can still stomach significant risk.
 If you plan on using or withdrawing your CPF OA in the next 3 years, this approach may not make sense for you.

 I try not to fuss and obsess about it.
 Focus on the big wins, amirite?